0xflotus/re2r/README.md

 re2_replace(string, pattern, rewrite)
 ```

-Searches the string "input string" for the occurence(s) of a substring that matches 'pattern' and replaces the found substrings with "rewrite text".
+Searches the string "input string" for the occurrence(s) of a substring that matches 'pattern' and replaces the found substrings with "rewrite text".

 ``` r
 input_string = "this is just one test";